future timeline technology singularity humanity

 Construction of the Sagrada Família is complete

-Robotic hands matching human capabilities
+Robotic hands nearing human capabilities

 most advanced robot hand